qlova/seed/Readme.md

 This example shows a quick glimpse on how powerful Qlovaseed can be.
 You can find more widgets in the [seeds repository](https://github.com/qlova/seeds).

+## Themes

+A work in progress material theme can be found [here](https://github.com/qlova/theme/tree/master/material).
+Check the examples folder to learn how to use it.

-Please remember, this framework is in development, it does not have a stable API and features are currently implemented as needed.
+**Please remember**, this framework is in development, it does not have a stable API and features are currently implemented as required.